grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 1. Factory method & method composition
+- not necessarily one method per each constructor
+- hide ambient context in fields (logger, configuration) e.g. method ConfiguredLength()
-2.  variadic covering method -- creating collection using variadic parameter method or variadic constructors
+1. Literal Collections (variadic covering method) -- creating collection using variadic parameter method or variadic constructors
+1. Method chaining - expression builders build up context
-3.  variable as terminator
+1.  variable as terminator ???
+Explaining variables - for sharing
+1.  constants - can be useful like Police, but sometimes can be less useful - introducing constant not always leads to more readable code - but do we have another choice?
+If not, just not name it like pentium2.cores(numberOfCoresInPentium2)
-4. Explaining method (i.e. returns its argument.
+1. Explaining method (i.e. returns its argument.
 Use with care)
+1.  use simple anfd few elements - the language will be maintained by a team

+## A series of fluent interfaces instead of one

 strive for achieving repeatable patterns - the best gain may be drawn from there.

+Not all of composition can be a DSL - maybe look for a way to stress the configurable parts

 [^fowlerdsl]: M. Fowler, Domain-Specific Languages, Addison-Wesley 2010.